-SamoRAT is a Remote Access Trojan (RAT), a type of malware that allows cyber criminals behind it to monitor and control the infected computer.
-In most cases RATs are used to steal sensitive information and/or install some other malware on the infected computer.
-Either way, RATs are used for malicious purposes and can be the reason behind a variety of problems.
+SamoRAT is a Remote Access Trojan (RAT), a type of malware that allows the cyber criminals responsible to monitor and control the infected computer.
+In most cases, RATs are used to steal sensitive information and/or install other malware onto the infected computer.
+In any case, RATs are used for malicious purposes and can be the reason behind serious problems.

 |Name||SamoRAT remote access trojan|